day8/re-frame/docs/api-builtin-effects.md

 ```
 Will the `:dispatch` effect be actioned before `:http`, and what about `:db`?

+!!! tip "Prior to v1.1.0"
-***Prior to v1.1.0***: re-frame provided no guarantees regarding ordering.
-It was an implementation detail on which you couldn't rely.
+    re-frame provided no guarantees regarding ordering.
+It was an implementation
+    detail on which you couldn't rely.

+!!! tip "From v1.1.0 onwards"
-***From v1.1.0 onwards***, two things changed:
+    two things changed:
     - re-frame guarantees that the `:db` effect will be actioned first, if present.
 But there remains no guarantee for other effects.
     - a new effect, called `:fx`, is added.
 It allows you to specify an ordered sequence of effects.

 With v1.1.0 ***best practice*** probably changed: an event handler should return only two effects `:db` and `:fx`.
 The `:db` effect will be actioned first, and then `:fx`, but within `:fx` effects will be actioned in the sequence provided.
 The true reason for this change is that it makes it easier to compose event handlers from a number of smaller functions, but it incidently also allowed more specificity around ordering.
 So that was a bonus.